-Note: During the technical review process, staff may require additional information from applicants and will engage them directly.
-In order to ensure an application can progress beyond the Technical Review, applicants are expected to respond to requests from the Compute Canada technical team within 48 hours of the request.
+During the technical review process, staff may require additional information from applicants and will engage them directly.
+In order to ensure an application can progress beyond the Technical Review, applicants are expected to respond to requests from the technical team within 48 hours of the request.

-- Obtain expert opinion about the overall scientific merit and feasibility of the proposed research project(s);
+- the scientific and technical feasibility of the proposed research project;

-- Evaluate the appropriateness of the requested resources for the research project(s);
+- the appropriateness of the resources requested to achieve the project’s objectives; and,

 For any questions on the RRG Competition, please contact us at firstname.lastname@example.org.

-For more information about other Compute Canada Resource Allocation Competitions, please see our main Resource Allocation Competitions page
+For more information about other competitions, please see our main Resource Allocation Competitions page.

 Feel free to also contact your regional support team: